deyran/front-end-issues/JavaScript/JavaScript-with-mosh.md

 4. JavaScript vs ECMAScript
     1. ECMAScript is a specification, it is responsible to defines standards that defines many new features for JavaScript
     2. JavaScript is a programming language that conforms to ECMAScript specification

+5. Let's see JavaScript in action

+JavaScript Tutorial fo Beginners
+    What is JavaScript
+        Let's see JavaScript in action

 * [Setting Up the Development Environment](https://youtu.be/W6NZfCO5SIk?t=283)
 * [JavaScript in Browsers](https://youtu.be/W6NZfCO5SIk?t=473)